jelix/jelix/UPGRADE-TO-2.0.md

   declare classes that were listed into this parameter, in the autoloading section of module.xml/jelix-module.json files (or if you prefer, into the composer.json if the module is a Composer package)
-- if you used `enableAllModules`, you should enable into the configuration all modules you want to use
+- if you used `enableAllModules`, you should enable into the configuration all modules you want to use.
+This parameter has been removed.
+- `jqueryPath` into the `urlengine` section has been removed.

 ## Convert test inside modules